ChigozieCO/altschool-2nd-semester-exam-proj/solution.md

 Like you might have already noticed I am trying to make this script as unattended as possible and so I will use `sed` to search and replace the `APP_URL` line in the `.env` file with the actual value I want and then echo the other database credentials I want in the file.

-This will allow my updating the `env` file be as unattended as possible.
+This will allow my updating the `.env` file be as unattended as possible.
 Add the following to your script, ensure to replace with your own credentials where necessary.

 ```sh
 # Change the APP_URL value to be the IP address of your server